 Any buyer could immediately start generating sales because Agila has ready-made facilities with all the necessary approvals, said Ranjit Kapadia, a pharmaceutical analyst at Centrum Broking.
 The most likely buyers would be companies already selling injectable medicines, such as Hospira, said Kapadia.

-Pfizer, which is based in New York, had $24.3 billion (PFE) of cash and short-term investments as of July 1, according to data compiled by Bloomberg.
+Pfizer, which is based in New York, had $24.3 billion (PFE:US) of cash and short-term investments as of July 1, according to data compiled by Bloomberg.
 Pfizer CEO Ian Read said in an interview last month that the company’s “willingness to do deals externally is driven by the value of the deals.”